 Nebraska Revised Statute 60-4,183

-Point system; revocation of license, when; driver education and training course; employment driving permit or medical hardship driving permit, exception.
+Point system; revocation of license, when; driver's education and training course; employment driving permit or medical hardship driving permit, exception.

 Such instruction shall be successfully completed before the operator's license may be reinstated.
 Each person who attends such instruction shall pay the cost of such course.